Press "Enter" to skip to content

-The ‘Vanities’ section reaches back to 1966 with photographs of me standing before my artworks from early art-school days onwards.
-The image of the artist, posing before the work is a typical art world cliché that I did not pay much attention to until I realised I had more than fifty years of these pictures.
+The Vanities section reaches back to 1966 with photographs of me standing before my artworks.These were taken usually for publicity reasons.
+The image of the artist posing before the work is a typical art world cliché which I did not pay much attention to.
+Nevertheless, here is a fifty-year accumulation.

 Academic Papers